Marko Marin: International career

 In 2010, Marin stated that he never received a call from Bosnia and Herzegovina or Serbia, so he decided to play for Germany.

 In 2007, Marin also received a call up to his under-21 national squad and has since played on nine occasions.
 On 16 May 2008, it was announced that Marin would be included in senior squad coach Joachim Löw's provisional 26-man squad for UEFA Euro 2008.
 He did not, however, make the final 23.
-Marin made his debut on 27 May 2008 in a 2–2 draw against Belarus.
-He entered the game as a half-time substitution for Bastian Schweinsteiger.
+Marin made his debut on 27 May 2008 in a 2–2 draw against Belarus, entering the game as a half-time substitution for Bastian Schweinsteiger.
 He was eventually cut from the final squad on 28 May 2008.

 In the same year, on 20 August, he made his second appearance for Germany and scored his first goal in a friendly match against Belgium.
-Marin is a German under-21 international football player, also picked for the European team in the Meridian Cup.
+Marin was also a German under-21 international, picked for the European team in the Meridian Cup.

 Marin was included in Germany's provisional squad for the 2010 FIFA World Cup in South Africa announced in May 2010, and following a string of impressive performances in warm-up games (most of which he played as a substitute), was named in the final 23-man squad.
-He would go on to play twice at the World Cup in South Africa, both as a substitute in Germany's 4–0 win over Australia and in the subsequent 1–0 loss to Serbia.
-After disappointing performances, however, notably in the game against his native Serbia, Marin was not selected for any more games, as Germany finished third in the tournament.
+He would go on to play twice at the World Cup in South Africa, both as a substitute in Germany's 4–0 win over Australia and in the subsequent 1–0 loss to his former neighbour Serbia.
+After disappointing performances however, notably in the game against Serbia, Marin was not selected for any more games, as Germany finished third in the tournament.
 His final caps for Germany came in late 2010.